Refund: The E-commerce Survival Guide to Mastering Refunds and Crushing Fraud

 • Analyze historical data: A customer who systematically complains about several orders is a red flag.

-• mailboxes, forwarding points) are more associated with fraud
+• Check addresses: Some addresses (post office boxes, forwarding points) are more associated with fraud.

 • Keep an eye on social networks: fraudulent refund "techniques" are often shared on forums or Discord/Telegram/Reddit groups.